 On November 30, 1774, the ship London Packet arrived in the port of Philadelphia.
 On board was a 37-year-old Englishman named Thomas Paine.

-Thanks for publishing my paper
+Thankyou for publishing my essay.

 Eventually, however, Paine found a publisher who agreed to print a thousand copies as a pamphlet.
 It was 46 pages long.
 The pamphlet did not have Paine's name on the cover, but simply said, “written by an Englishman.”
 On January 10, 1776, Common Sense appeared in bookstores.

 Although Paine's words were powerful, his ideas were not new.
 Many other colonial leaders, such as Benjamin Franklin, Thomas Jefferson, and John Adams, had expressed similar thoughts.
 But Paine was able to put those ideas together in a single, compelling argument that spoke to a mass audience.